Vianpyro/PaperMC-Docker/README.md

 -   **Docker**: Install Docker on your system if you haven't already.
 Follow the installation instructions at https://docs.docker.com/get-docker/.

+## Notes

+-   This image uses the `latest` tag for both Alpine and PaperMC versions.
+    While best practice is to pin specific versions for predictability and security, this project is all about staying on the cutting edge.
+    Security?
+It's taking a nice nap six feet under.
+LGTM 👍

 ## Minimum Arguments to Start the Container

 To start a Minecraft PaperMC server with the absolute minimum required arguments: